Work-life balance is a flawed concept

 My second problem with ‘work-life balance’ is this.
 If you don’t design your life, someone else will design it for you – and you may not like his or her idea of balance.
 Especially if that someone else is a commercial corporation.
 Because commercial companies are inherently designed to get as much out of you as they can get away with.

-If you were to design your life, what would your time frame for a good ‘work-life balance’ be?
+If you were to design your life, what would your time frame for a good work and life balance be?

 This is my ‘work-life balance’ time frame.
 Wake up well rested after a good nights sleep at 8am.
 Catch up on the news, have a coffee, shower, get dressed, head into work for a 10am start.
 Do 3 hours work.
 Have lunch, do some shopping, soak up the sun for a bit.
 Do another 2 hours work.
 Meet some friends for a drink and a laugh.
 Drive home for dinner.
 Watch some good TV.
 Go to bed.
 Read for half an hour.
 Sleep.

-Funny thing is I never have this day.
-Never ever.
+Funny thing is I seldom have this day.
 Do you?